 Legions of bright-eyed beginner cyclists have taken to the roads, and many, good citizens, ride in the door zones.
 They do so in the belief they are legally obliged to, something no doubt cultivated by the psychopaths behind the whole idea.
 And who knows how many of those beginner cyclists have come to grief?

-The bureaucrats justified the use of door zone cycle paths on the grounds that it encourages more people to cycle; the increase in numbers can then be used to justify the cost of more appropriate infrastructure (i.e. for the survivors).
+The bureaucrats have justified the use of door zone cycle paths, fully conscious of the danger, on the grounds that it encourages more people to cycle; the increase in numbers can then be used to justify the cost of more appropriate infrastructure (i.e. for the survivors).
 How's that for utilitarianism gone rampant?

-Anyway, in recent years the culprits suffered a guilt attack (more likely litigation attack) and began quietly removing the offending pavement markings.
-This process is far from complete (how hard is it to remove?), and many good citizens are still betting their necks in car-door roulette.
+Anyway, in recent years the culprits suffered a guilt attack (more likely litigation attack) and they have been quietly removing the offending pavement markings.
+This process is far from complete (how difficult is it?), and many good citizens are still betting their necks in car-door roulette.

-At least one Sydney council, The City of Sydney, is these days advising cyclists to not ride in the shoulder lanes; it summarises the relevant law as follows:
+At least one Sydney council, The City of Sydney, is these days advising cyclists to not ride in the door zone; it summarises the relevant law as follows:

 It is not a legal requirement to use a shoulder lane – bike riders have every right to take the lane.